Royal Almanac: Last generation Houry

-Following the death of Joan Nera, widow of Laurent-Charles Houry, publication of the Almanac is taken over by Jean-François-Noël Debure, husband of their daughter, Anne-Charlotte d'Houry.
-Debure is from a prominent and wealthy family of Parisian booksellers, especially allied with the Didot family.
-He was a printer since 1784 with the title of printer to the Duke of Orleans.
+Following the death of Joan Nera, widow of Laurent-Charles Houry, publication of the Almanac was taken over by Jean-François-Noël Debure, husband of their daughter, Anne-Charlotte d'Houry.
+Debure was from a prominent and wealthy family of Parisian booksellers, especially allied with the Didot family.
+He has been a printer since 1784 with the title of printer to the Duke of Orleans.

-Debure takes over printing of the family of Houry for a time, but his other businesses faced hardships and he was forced to file for bankruptcy.
-To keep the property inherited from her family, Anne-Charlotte d'Houry initiates separation proceedings.
-In November 1791, the bankruptcy is declared and she is fights the creditors to preserve her inheritance.
-This opposition is ultimately futile and a ruling allows creditors to seize her belongings, but that does not appear to have been necessary because a subsequent decision allows herto recover property that creditors had not taken from her husband.
+Debure took over the printing of the family of Houry for a time, but his other businesses faced hardships, and he was forced to file for bankruptcy.
+To keep the property inherited from her family, Anne-Charlotte d'Houry initiated separation proceedings.
+In November 1791, the bankruptcy was declared, and she fought the creditors to preserve her inheritance.
+This opposition was ultimately futile, and a ruling allowed creditors to seize her belongings, but that does not appear to have been necessary due to a following decision allowing her to recover property that creditors had not taken from her husband.

-Francois-Jean-Noel Debure dies in 1802 in Loiret.
-However, he is reported to have died as early as 1795 through various sources.
-Maybe he just left without leaving an address.
+Francois-Jean-Noel Debure died in 1802 in Loiret.

 Stephen Lawrence Testu worked as a clerk in the Debure family home since 1788, and had gradually won the confidence of the household.
-Because of the absence of Mr. Debure, Anne-Charlotte is left alone with her two son.
-Despite their age difference, he is 20 years younger than her, she married Testu in July 1795.
+Because of the absence of Mr. Debure, Anne-Charlotte was left alone with her two sons.
+Despite their age difference, he was 20 years younger than her; she married Testu in July 1795.
 Testu highlights his knowledge in the profession to convince her to transfer the management of printing to him.
-She accepts in 1797 and offered him priority over the rights of the Almanac in exchange for a perpetual annuity of 800 francs, and subsequently completely abandons the Almanac.
-This influx of money seems to get to Testu's head, who indulges in gambling and develops a taste for the easy life.
+She accepted in 1797 and offered him priority over the rights of the Almanac in exchange for a perpetual annuity of 800 francs, and subsequently completely abandoned the Almanac.
+This influx of money appears to get to Testu's head, who indulges in gambling and develops a taste for the easy life.
 He neglects the direction of his establishment and constantly runs out of money.
-He takes on many loans which gradually ruin his business.
-Relations were strained with his wife because he left the marital home in September 1801, and the only ties that bind the couple a result of the multiple lawsuits they initiate against each other.
+He takes on many loans, which gradually ruin his business.
+Relations were strained with his wife because he left the marital home in September 1801, and the only ties that bind the couple were the result of the multiple lawsuits they initiated against each other.